ZIMBABYE – The Trip

 For domestic flights inside Zimbabwe, linking international flights to domestic tourism and business destinations, Solenta Aviation has introduced domestic flights in Zimbabwe catering for the Charter and Scheduled market, linking all major tourist hubs and safari lodges along the Zambezi River, Lake Kariba, Victoria Falls and Hwange.

 By car.
 Zimbabwe is accessible by road from the countries that surround it.
-Contrary to past scenarios, fuel is readily available at all fuel stations prices now being quoted in US dollars.
+Contrary to past scenarios, fuel is readily available at all fuel stations prices are now being quoted in US dollars.
 As fuel has to be imported from either Mozambique or South Africa, you can expect to pay more per litre than you would in most other Southern African countries.

-It should also be noted that roads in Zimbabwe are now in a very dilapidated state, although a lot of road construction is currently taking place to improve the countries main highways and due caution should be taken when driving, especially at night, and in particular, during the November to March rainy season.
-Potholes are a very common occurrence, and are a serious threat to any vehicle that hits one.
+It should also be noted that roads in Zimbabwe are now in a very dilapidated state, although a lot of road construction is currently taking place to improve the country’s main highways and due caution should be taken when driving, especially at night, and in particular, during the November to March rainy season.
+Potholes are a very common occurrence and are a serious threat to any vehicle that hits one.
 In addition, cattle and donkeys are a danger, as is ongoing road construction.

 By bus.
 Regular deluxe bus services operate from Johannesburg to Harare.
 A number of buses also travel from Johannesburg to Bulawayo.
 Greyhound drives to both destinations.
 Tickets can be obtained directly from Greyhound or through the Computicket website.